 Where to play Deal or No Deal Slingo

-First time depositors only.
+#AD 18+, First time depositors only.
 Min. deposit £10.
 Maximum amount of Free Spins is 50.
 Game: Book of Dead – Spin Value: £0.10 per spin.
 Excluding new players in Northern Ireland.
-OJO’s Reward and Game Play Policy Applies
+OJO’s Reward and Game Play Policy Applies.
+Full terms available here.

-This is great news for LadyLucks readers, as we’re big fans of Play OJO and we’ve tested their site several times to review it.
-In fact, we’ve worked hard to build a relationship with the casino, so our readers can claim an exclusive welcome bonus offer to register by clicking the links on our site.
+This is great news for LadyLucks readers, as we are big fans of Play OJO and All British Casino and we have tested their sites several times to review it.
+In fact, we have worked hard to build a relationship with these casinos, so you can claim an exclusive welcome bonus offer to register by clicking the links on my site.

-Play OJO is licensed and regulated by the United Kingdom Gambling Commission (UKGC).
+They are both licensed and regulated by the United Kingdom Gambling Commission (UKGC).
 This means their online games are fair and safe to play.
-The casino is also audited to ensure the quality of their services and the protection of players’ safety and security.
+The casinos are also audited to ensure the quality of their services and the protection of players’ safety and security.